SheelaQueen/AdminBot-TheZ/README.md

 ## In the shadows of the forest, the owl awaits – ZygnalBot, powerful, free, and unstoppable.🚀

 ---
+NOTE: ZygnalBot is for Self hosting!

 **[👉 Click Here to Join TheZ's ZygnalBot!](https://discord.gg/U8sssc6xbv)**
 -  Open a ticket
--  Get the bot in an instant
+-  Get the bot/script in an instant
 - And when u got the bot star this repo

 > - Video On how to request: